nehochupechatat/ActionScript-Funkin/README.md

 If you want your mod to work with Ruffle, DO NOT USE BLURRING, GLOWING OR ANY OTHER FILTERS!

+If you want your mod graphics to be small, optimize your graphics using Modify > Shape > Optimize.
+Use bitmaps sparsingly.

 ### **Running**
 Will work on Ruffle.
-Requires capabilities of at least Flash Player 6.
+Requires capabilities of at least Flash Player 5.

+(if you add epic parallax, vcam and video, that would require Flash Player 6 capabilities)